Data-Driven Regularized Time-Limited h2 Model Reduction from Noisy Impulse Responses: Introduction

 The remainder of this paper is organized as follows.
-Section~\ref{sec:background} reviews the model-based time-limited $h^2$ model reduction method that uses the original system matrices.
-After presenting the problem setting in Section~\ref{sec:formulation}, Section~\ref{sec:method} shows that the gradient of the time-limited $h^2$ model reduction problem can be represented using impulse response data.
-Section~\ref{sec:algorithm} introduces an impulse-response-data-based time-limited $h^2$ MOR algorithm, and Section~\ref{sec:experiments} validates the proposed method using a MOR benchmark.
+Section~\ref{sec:background} reviews the model-based time-limited $h^2$ model reduction method using the original system matrices.
+Section~\ref{sec:formulation} formulates the data-driven time-limited $h^2$ model reduction problem using only noisy impulse response data.
+Section~\ref{sec:method} shows that the gradient of the data-driven time-limited $h^2$ model reduction problem can be represented using the noisy impulse response data, and Section~\ref{sec:algorithm} introduces the corresponding optimization algorithm.
+Section~\ref{sec:experiments} validates the proposed method using SLICOT benchmarks.
 Section~\ref{sec:conclusion} concludes the paper.

 \paragraph*{Notation} For a vector $a$, $\|a\|$ denotes the Euclidean norm.
 For a finite horizon $L$, define $\|x\|_{\ell^{2}_{L}}:=\big(\sum_{k=0}^{L-1}\|x_k\|^2\big)^{1/2}$ and $\|x\|_{\ell^{\infty}_{L}}:=\max_{0\le k\le L-1}\|x_k\|$.